 Are you a young, progressive, Jewish adult looking for spiritual connection?

-ALEPH: Alliance for Jewish Renewal is pleased to announce the second cohort of the Kesher Fellowship, a new program of transformational learning and mentoring for young adults between the ages of 22-40.
+ALEPH: Alliance for Jewish Renewal is pleased to offer the Kesher Fellowship, a program of transformational learning and mentoring for young adults between the ages of 22-40.
 The Kesher Fellowship seeks to empower and train the next generation of ALEPH participants, teachers and leaders.

 - Regular distance learning and inspiration opportunities with ALEPH faculty and teachers, on topics of specific importance to the Kesher cohort, such as text-based learning, ritual, and leadership development.
 Past learning sessions have included: History of ALEPH and Introduction to Reb Zalman with Rabbi Daniel Siegel; a Feminist Approach to Torah with Rabbi Phyllis Berman; Interfaith Work with Rabbi David Aladjem; Counting of the Omer with Rabbi David Seidenberg; Israel/Jerusalem and the Inner Life of Prayer with Rabbi Sami Barth.